-- Genetic testing for ATM, RAD51C and RAD51D variants in individuals may be considered appropriate under any of the following circumstances: - Personal history of epithelial ovarian cancer (including fallopian tube cancer or peritoneal cancer) at any age - Family history of epithelial ovarian cancer with either of the below: - An individual unaffected with ovarian cancer with a first- or second-degree blood relative with epithelial ovarian cancer (including fallopian tube cancer or peritoneal cancer) at any age.
+- Genetic testing for ATM, RAD51C and RAD51D variants in individuals may be considered appropriate under any of the following circumstances: - History of epithelial ovarian cancer and ANY of the following: - Personal history of epithelial ovarian cancer (including fallopian tube cancer or peritoneal cancer) at any age

+- Family history of epithelial ovarian cancer only: - An individual unaffected with ovarian cancer with a first- or second-degree blood relative with epithelial ovarian cancer (including fallopian tube cancer or peritoneal cancer) at any age.

-- An individual unaffected with ovarian cancer who otherwise does not meet the criteria above but has a probability >5% of a BRCA1/2 P/LP variant based on prior probability models (e.g., Tyrer-Cuzick, BRCAPro, CanRisk). - Genetic testing for ATM, STK11 and TP53 variants in the following individuals: - All individuals diagnosed with exocrine pancreatic cancer; OR - First-degree relatives of individuals diagnosed with exocrine pancreatic cancer. - Genetic testing for ATM, CHEK2 and TP53 variants in individuals may be considered appropriate under any of the following circumstances: - 1.
-Personal history of prostate cancer and ANY of the following: - Metastatic (Stage IVB) or node positive (Stage IVA) prostate cancer; - High- or very-high-risk prostate cancer group; - Ashkenazi Jewish ancestry. - Family history of: - ≥1 close blood relative with ANY: Breast cancer at age ≤50 years; OR - o Triple-negative breast cancer at any age; OR - Male breast cancer at any age; OR
+- An individual unaffected with ovarian cancer who otherwise does not meet the criteria above but has a probability >5% of a BRCA1/2 P/LP variant based on prior probability models (e.g., Tyrer-Cuzick, BRCAPro, CanRisk). - Genetic testing for ATM, STK11 and TP53 variants in individuals diagnosed with exocrine pancreatic cancer and one of the following; - All individuals diagnosed with exocrine pancreatic cancer; OR - First-degree relatives of individuals diagnosed with exocrine pancreatic cancer - Genetic testing for ATM or CHEK2 variants in individuals may be considered appropriate under any of the following circumstances: - Personal history of prostate cancer and ANY of the following: - By tumor characteristics (any age) - Metastatic; OR - Histology - high- or very-high-risk group.

+- By family history and ancestry

+- ≥1 close blood relative with ANY:

+- Breast cancer at age ≤50 years; OR

+- Triple-negative breast cancer at any age; OR

+- Male breast cancer at any age; OR

 - Ovarian cancer at any age; OR

 - Pancreatic cancer at any age; OR

-- Metastatic, node positive high-, or very-high-risk prostate cancer group at any age.
+- Metastatic, high-, or very-high-risk group at any age.

-≥3 close blood relatives with prostate cancer (any grade) and/or breast cancer on the same side of the family including the patient with prostate cancer;
+- ≥3 close blood relatives with prostate cancer (any grade) and/or breast cancer on the same side of the family including the patient with prostate cancer; OR - Ashkenazi Jewish ancestry

-- 2. Family history of prostate cancer with the following: - An individual affected with prostate cancer not meeting testing criteria listed above or unaffected individual with a first-degree blood relative meeting any of the criteria listed.
+- Family history of prostate cancer only: - An affected (not meeting testing criteria listed above) or unaffected individual with a first-degree blood relative meeting any of the criteria listed (except unaffected individuals whose relatives meet criteria only for systemic therapy decision-making).